 A significant portion of our sales are generated at our plants located in Ottawa, Illinois, Mill Creek, Oklahoma, and Sparta, Wisconsin.
-These plants represented a combined 66%, 63%, and 58% of our total sales volume in 2014, 2013 and 2012, respectively.
+These plants represented a combined 55%, 66%, and 63% of our total revenue in 2015, 2014 and 2013, respectively.
 Any adverse development at these plants or in the end markets these plants serve, including adverse developments due to catastrophic events or weather, decreased demand for commercial silica products, a decrease in the availability of transportation services or adverse developments affecting our customers, could have a material adverse effect on our financial condition and results of operations.